lech957/backupmanagement/README.md

 - for automation there must SSH publickey authentication enabled on the remote system and a key available on the target system
 - the path to the keyfile must not contain spaces
 - the rource path must not be "/" since the source path length must be > 1
+- for local backups rsync must be installed

 ## Best practice

+### Remote
 - create a separated user on the remote system (useradd -m backuper)
 - add public key (ssh-copy-id)
 - limit the user to only run rdiff-backup (update ~/.ssh/authorized_keys => add "command=rdiff-backup --server" in front of the line with the public key of backuper)